jxxcarlson/cayatex/README.md

 1. The function `strong` takes a single argument, the body, which is the string "whiskey and other liquor".

-2. Blocks can be nested.
+2. Elements can be nested.

 3. Example three uses TeX/LaTeX-style mathematical notation.